-The Physics Colloquium: Subir Sachdev "Detecting a quantum spin liquid in the cuprate superconductors"
+The Physics Colloquium: Subir Sachdev "Many-fermion quantum entanglement in the cuprate superconductors"

 | Speaker: |